 Wolverine Peak Trail is a 8.6 mile lightly trafficked out and back trail located near Anchorage, Alaska and is rated as difficult.
-The trail is primarily used for hiking and downhill skiing and is accessible from June until August.
+The trail is primarily used for hiking and downhill skiing and is best used from June until August.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Great views on the way up and down.
 Not too difficult.

 Didn't make it all the way to the top but the first 3 miles were beautiful with the snow!